tmiland/invidious-updater/README.md

 - Support for auto-update check
   - [X] For Script - Added in 1.1.7

+- [X] Rewrite the update procedure - Done in 1.2.2

 ### Possible options
 - Support for auto-update check